chenlinear/chenlinear.github.io/content/posts/20231011-wow-it-fits-secondhand-machine-learning.md

         return x
 ```

+By using residual connections, the model will learn linearity first and non-linearity after.
 We will see residual connections in Transformers.

 In [`torchvision.models.resnet`](https://github.com/pytorch/vision/blob/main/torchvision/models/resnet.py):